Delhi in a Day: Plot

-Jasper (Lee Williams) has arrived in Delhi to begin a tour of India, where the newness of his surroundings quickly prove overwhelming.
+Jasper (Lee Williams) has arrived in Delhi to begin a tour of India, where the newness of his surroundings quickly proves overwhelming.
 As he is drawn into the dynamics of his host family, the Bhatias, he finds that his mere presence has upset the natural order of things.
 Jasper finds that the first day of his journey is possibly more than he bargained for.

 Production

 Casting and filming

 Movie is set in sprawling bungalow in a posh part of New Delhi.

 Reception

 Critical reception

 Delhi In A Day had mostly positive reviews.
 "There's something immensely charming and instantly likeable about Prashant Nair's Delhi In A Day that makes you settle into the plot rather comfortably, quite early on in the film", said Sudhish Kamath of The Hindu.
 It is a complete package - a simple story well-told, natural performances and the right dose of entertainment too said Troy Ribeiro of Yahoo Movies.
 "As a standalone story, Delhi in a Day is watchable.
 But the moment it attempts to make a statement on the socio-economical strata, you feel like calling it a day." said Gaurav Malani of Times Of India.
 "Overall, ‘Delhi in a Day’ is a simple film which is not made with a preoccupied mind.
 It largely remains sweet but conveys the point strongly." said Rohit Vats of IBNLive.
 "Though it’s not mainstream cinema, Delhi In a Day has all the ingredients for an entertaining flick.
 It's a must watch." said Zinnia Ray Chaudhuri of DNA.